Home » Repayment » Debt Elimination » Help! I owe 500k in student loans (that’s half a million!!)

 Getting Started

-Tackling student debt, whether you owe $500,000 or $5,000, is largely the same.
-Sort out your federal and private loans, find a repayment plan that works, and attack your debt.
+Tackling student debt, whether you owe $500,000 or $5,000, involves largely the same steps.
+The process starts by sorting and distinguishing between your federal and private loans.
+It then continues with selecting a suitable repayment plan.
+Finally, you begin attacking your debt.

-In the case of Jake, the private loans may actually be the biggest hurdle.
-This may seem surprising given the fact that he owes nearly $400,000 to the federal government, but when it is all said and done, the private loans will probably be the hardest to eliminate.
+In Jake’s case, his private loans may actually be his biggest hurdle.
+This may seem surprising given the fact that he owes nearly $400,000 to the federal government and his private loan balance is a much smaller portion of his total debt.
+However, when it is all said and done, the private loans will probably be the hardest to eliminate due to their less flexible repayment options and lack of forgiveness programs.

 Attacking the Private Loans

-Negotiating lower payments on your private loans is a huge first step.
+Negotiating lower payments on your private loans is a huge first step, particularly if you’re dealing with substantial debt like Jake.

-Jake used his many years of legal training to get pretty low payments, especially considering how much he owes on these loans.
+Jake was able to use his many years of legal training to secure relatively low payments for his private debt, especially considering how much he owes on these loans.

 [Further Reading: Getting Navient to Lower Your Private Loan Interest Rate]

-Some borrowers use student loan refinancing as a tool to help make their private debt more manageable.
-However, Jake’s credit score may keep refinancing off the table for now.
+Some borrowers can use student loan refinancing as a tool to help make their private debt more manageable.
+Refinancing can help borrowers secure lower interest rates and better terms.
+Unfortunately for Jake, his credit score may keep refinancing off the table for now.
+This situation highlights the need to develop a broader strategy to manage and eventually eliminate student loan debt.
+For example, improving his credit health could be part of Jake’s long-term goals.

 Federal Student Loan forgiveness

-On Jake’s salary, and with his federal student loan balance, he may never be able to pay off all of that debt.
+Given Jake’s salary and the size of his federal student loan balance, he may never be able to pay off all of that debt within a standard timeframe.

-By signing up for Income-Driven Repayment, Jake puts himself in a position to have his student loan balance forgiven after 25 years.
+By signing up for an income-based repayment plan, Jake has positioned himself to have his remaining student loan balance forgiven after 20-25 years.

-Eliminating all this debt via forgiveness is great, but it may come with a huge catch.
-That student loan forgiveness could be considered taxable income.
+While eliminating all this student debt via forgiveness sounds great, it may come with a huge catch.
+The forgiven debt could be considered taxable income.
 This means that if the Department of Education wipes $400,000 worth of student loans off the books, the IRS may consider that as $400,000 of extra income.
-If Jake normally brings in 72k per year, the year his $400,000 is forgiven, he will be taxed as though he made $472,000… which means a huge tax bill.
-If you are going to go this route, the time to save for that huge bill starts now.
+If Jake normally brings in 72k per year, the year his $400,000 is forgiven, he will be taxed as though he made $472,000.
+This means Jake’s tax liability for the year of forgiveness could be substantial.
+If you are similarly planning to go this route, the time to save for that huge bill starts now.

 One important side note

 There are a number of graduate student loans that were issued prior to the federal government directly loaning the money.
-In the past, the government just guaranteed the loans.
+In the past, the government only guaranteed the loans.

-Many of these loans are not eligible for student loan forgiveness.
-However, if you consolidate these loans into a federal direct consolidated loan, they become eligible for forgiveness.
+Consequently, many of these older loans are not eligible for student loan forgiveness.
+There is a workaround, however.
+If you consolidate these loans into a federal direct consolidated loan, they become eligible for forgiveness.

 The Bottom Line